alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ## Wrapping everything up

-Given what we just learned, we can directly [what did you want to say here?] the value of `rbp` to access all our local variables, as well as the saved `rbp` value on the stack and the return address values of our functions.
+Given what we just learned, we can directly use `rbp` to directly access all our local variables (without using the C variables!), as well as the saved `rbp` value on the stack and the return address values of our functions.

 To do so in C, we can use: